Counseling

 Staffed by professional counselors, the College’s Counseling Center offers you free educational, career and personal counseling services.
 Counselors also assist both current students and graduates who wish to continue their education at another institution.
 We’re committed to helping you achieve your goals and look forward to working with you.

-Main Campus – Late Registration Hours Only
+No Appointments 1/5/25 - 1/23/25 - Main Campus - Late Registration Hours

-Virtual Drop-In (VDI)
+Virtual Drop-in (VDI)

 In-Person Drop-In

 In order to serve each student effectively, wait times may vary.
-Your patience is appreciated!
+Your patience is appreciated.

 Regional Centers